 There are other fascinating buildings throughout the city center.
 These buildings include Palacio Cantón, Palacio de Montejo, Museo Macay, and several churches.
 Some of them include museums, so if you’re a history buff, you might want to check these out.

 Does Chichén Itzá tell you something?
 I know it probably does.
-It’s one of, if not the most, visited Mayan sites by both domestic and foreign tourists alike.
+It’s one of, if not the most, visited Maya sites by both domestic and foreign tourists alike.
 These pyramids are particularly attractive among American and European tourists.
-It’s hard to imagine how Mayans created these incredible structures without the technology we have today.
+It’s hard to imagine how the Maya created these incredible structures without the technology we have today.
 You will be amazed by the details and all the facts you will get to know during your visit.

 Chichén Itzá is located about 120 km (75 miles) from Mérida.
 This trip takes about 1.5 hours.